Bodies, Memory, Territories. A Testimonial Theatre Experience with Colombian Afro-Descendant Women

 3. Present, hegemony and resistance

-The workshop produced a play that is not a static portrait of the River’s culture, but a dynamic image, and presented its inhabitants as part of a process of co-creation of identities, in constant negotiation with the hegemonic western narratives and the threats posed by the armed conflict on their physician a cultural survival22.
+The workshop produced a play that is not a static portrait of the River’s culture, but a dynamic image, and presented its inhabitants as part of a process of co-creation of identities, in constant negotiation with the hegemonic western narratives and the threats posed by the armed conflict on their physician a cultural survival.
 Although the women did not explicitly address the issue of the hegemony of Western values in their communities, they highlighted that the lack of legal economic opportunities in the Yurumangui river caused the massive migration of young people to cities.
 In some stories, the women also mentioned the threat that large-scale mining and drug trafficking pose to the cultural survival of their communities.
 The physical violence of the armed groups and the structural violence represented by the lack of education and work opportunities were the main hegemonic relationships that appeared in the narratives of the participants.
 These elements of symbolic, physical and structural violence constitute another element of reflection to ensure that the policies of collective restitution designed by the Colombian government to community affected by the armed conflicts are proactively harmonized with local processes of cultural resistance in the communities.

 It is also important to highlight that the field observations and the participants’ reflections show that the workshop was instrumental in producing changes at the interior, interpersonal and structural level.
 At the personal level, the workshop helped the participants heal some of the interior wounds related their violent past, including the assassination of some community members perpetrated by armed groups.
 At the interpersonal level, the workshop strengthened the links between the participants, (including also those from Buenaventura, Cali and Bogotá), motivating them to reinforce their collective strategies to cope with violence and cultural deprivation.
 At the structural level, the participants recognized the value of their individual narratives as part of a “broader story” of community resilience and the focus on their memories and territories as a strong motivation to address the structural historical and economic causes that lay underneath the conflict: the lack of legal economic opportunities for the youth, the disconnection of the community with the diaspora of its migrants living in Cali, Bogotá or abroad and the prejudices towards afro descendant people.
 The workshop accompanied the increase of the partecipants’ awareness of their power to change their lives together and to protect their rights.
 Although the definition of strategies to cope with structural violence remains beyond the objectives of this workshop, the evidence collected support the conclusion that Theatre of Witness could be an effective tool to foster community dialogue and collective healing.
 This theatre technique can also indirectly strengthen strategies of community resistance, empowering individuals and groups to engage in collective action for promoting peace in their territories.